Traditional Clothes Of The Philippines

 Q: How are traditional patterns and designs created?

-A: The creation of traditional patterns and designs often involves intricate weaving techniques passed down through generations.
+A: The creation of traditional patterns and designs often involves detailed weaving techniques passed down through generations.
 These designs frequently hold symbolic meaning, reflecting the cultural beliefs and traditions of the specific region or community.

 Conclusion: A Legacy Woven in Fabric